teguharifudin/Study/README.md

 # Study

 Using Spring Data JPA to fetch a DTO as the result of map queries in Spring Boot with PostgreSQL.
+And validate image input according to allowed MIME.

 ## Installation